ngocmphan/reddit_immigration/README.md

 ## Language and Tools used
 * Python and related libraries (pandas, matplotlib, etc.)
 * PRAW - Python Reddit API Wrapper
-* PSAW - Python Pushift API Wrapper
+* PMAW - Python Pushift API Wrapper

 ## Deliverables
 ### Understanding of the posts and questions asked: Issues/questions, topics, and immigration programs